 By: Jessie Keith

 It’s time to plant peonies!
 Nothing says spring like a garden full of bright, beautiful peonies (Paeonia spp.).
 Their big, fragrant flowers are great for cutting and come in shades of red, pink, white and yellow and may be single, semi-double, or double.
-The plants themselves are resilient and tough and can live as long as 100 years or more.
+The plants themselves are resilient and can live as long as 100 years or more.
 This is why established clumps of these old-fashioned garden flowers often exist around old homes.

 First cultivated in China, where an estimated 41% or the world’s species reside, peonies have been the object of adoration for nearly 4000 years.
 There are hundreds of variable woody and herbaceous varieties for the garden.
 All are long-lived and wonderfully beautiful in their own right.